kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/05_chapter_IV.md

 and chimneys between sharp ridges ending in spires, aiguilles and peaks, covered with virgin snow.
 From the Panjtarni valley a dizzy ridge leads up to the fine peak of Ambarnath, above 17,000 feet in height.
-It all seemed quite inaccessible, but it  must look very different m the summertime.
+It all seemed quite inaccessible, but it  must look very different in the summertime.
 Later in the evening a great landslide fell from a considerable height from the wall of the Zoji La valley, and hurled itself down with a thundering sound, rolling down earth, stones and snow, which spread out in a gigantic fan, covering the path up